 But what exactly is unlearning?

-Is it possible to literally forgetting or erasing the things we have learnt?
-No, unlearning is not about forgetting the what we have learnt.
+Is it possible to literally forget or erase the things we have learnt?
+No, unlearning is not about forgetting what we have learnt.

-Unlearning is an art of letting go of old knowledge, skills, information or habits in order to make a room for new ideas and learning which might be better for success in life.
+Unlearning is the art of letting go of old knowledge, skills, information, or habits in order to make a room for new ideas and learning which might be better for success in life.

-It’s not learning that is the challenge, it’s your ability to unlearn that’s holding many of you back.
+It’s not learning that is the challenge, it’s your ability to unlearn that’s holding many of us back.

-You need to recognize the changing world is demanding to let go old and learn new knowledge, skills and competencies.
-In addition to this, it can be difficult to accept that your existing model is getting out-dated.
+You need to recognize the changing world is demanding to let go of old and learn new knowledge, skills, and competencies.
+In addition to this, it can be difficult to accept that your existing model is getting outdated.
 Many of you have built your reputations and careers on the mastery of these old models.

 Letting go may seems to you like starting over all again and losing the authority, status, or even your sense of self.